getmaxun/maxun_docs/docs/byop/intro.md

 ### Authenticated Proxies
 You can connect with authenticated proxies that require a username and password.
 All details are encrypted and securely stored in the database.

+### Automatic Proxy Rotation
+Currently, the self-hosted version allows only standard proxy configuration.
+Automatic rotation is on our roadmap.
+Automatic Proxy Rotation is available only in Maxun Cloud.